threefoldfoundation/info_threefold/src/energy_savings/energy_savings.md

 > When the world adopts the Digital Twin (Internet 4) we save thousands of times of energy usage for our digital life.

-And the energy we still use can be ofset using carbon credits.
+And the energy we still use can be offset using carbon credits.

 > The ThreeFold grid will be 100% carbon neutral before the end of 2021.